 Parenting is difficult at any time, but the COVID-19 pandemic has brought to light many new challenges.
 If you’re a parent, you’re probably familiar with the stress and worry that so many other families are reporting right now.
 Trying to support and care for your kids while the world is in crisis can feel impossible, but you’re not alone.

 Many of us find ourselves facing new routines and roles during the pandemic.
 Maybe you started working remotely and are figuring out how to juggle your job responsibilities while parenting.
-Maybe your kids are doing school from home, and you’re trying to help them keep up with their work.
-Maybe you’re adjusting to life without regularly seeing extended family, friends, or neighbors.
+Perhaps your kids are doing school from home, and you’re trying to help them keep up with their work.
+Are you just adjusting to life without regularly seeing extended family, friends, or neighbors?